-Even though the Illinois Articulation Initiative (IAI) continues to be the primary state-wide vehicle for encouraging transferability among postsecondary institutions in the state of Illinois, the Transferology website is also available to enhance the availability and accuracy of transfer information for an effective and efficient degree completion.
+Even though the Illinois Articulation Initiative (IAI) continues to be the primary statewide vehicle for encouraging transferability among postsecondary institutions in the state of Illinois, the Transferology website is also available to enhance the availability and accuracy of transfer information for an effective and efficient degree completion.
 IAI focuses on articulation of general education and foundational coursework at the lower division level, and Transferology provides information on all courses and degree completion requirements available to students.
 Transferology is a free service and may be accessed at www.iTransfer.org or directly at Transferology.com.

 Transfer degrees are available in the following programs.
-For details see an advisor.
+For details see an Success Coach.

-Programs: Tr ansfer Pathw ays
+Programs: Transfer Pathw /ays

-Areas of Concentration Associate in Arts Associate in Science Associate in Fine Arts Associate in Engineering Science
+Areas of Concentration Associate in Arts Degree Associate in Science Degree Associate in Fine Arts Associate in Engineering Science

-Accounting Х
+Accounting x

 Agriculture х х

-Art Х
+Art: Visual Arts х

 Biology Х

-Business (Mkt/Mgmt Emphasis) Х
+Business (Mkt/Mgmt Emphasis) х

 Chemistry х

-Communications Х
+Communications x

-Computer Science Х
+Computer Science х

-Criminal Justice Х
+Criminal Justice х

-Economics Х
+Economics х

-Education Х
+Education х

 Engineering Х

-English Х
+English х

-Fine Arts: Х
+Fine Arts: Music Х

-Music Performance Х

 Health/Physical Education/ Recreation Х

 History Х

 Liberal Arts Х

 Mathematics Х

+Philosophy Х

 Physics Х

 Political Science/Pre-law Х

 Psychology Х

 Sociology Х

 Sport Management Х

 Supply Chain Management Х

-Undecided/Transfer Х Х
+Undecided/Transfer х Х